 Additionally, by writing in medias res the story starts with no exposition, and especially early on, is in strict active voice; you just jump right into the action.
 The problem I was having was in not sounding like blocking, or like something written by a five year old.

-In the end, I finally just took Hemingway’s advice and accepted that this was the first draft and that it was supposed to suck.
-I made a rule that the only thing I could read on a given day was what I was writing that day and that I could not re-read or rewrite anything I had written earlier.
+In the end, I made a rule that the only thing I could read on a given day was what I was writing that day and that I could not re-read or rewrite anything I had written earlier.
 I finally began making progress.

 I wrote every day from noon to 4 pm, longhand on yellow legal pads, and as I went along I created detailed outlines mapping out each chapter.
 In the third chapter, I realized that having the characters get along didn’t work, so I changed course going forward as if they had always not gotten along and stuck post-it notes on the early pages about what changes would have to be made in the second draft.